 Pokey Park (Marie Whittle-Webb Park) is a sculptor extraordinaire, and artist whose early and endearing love of both nature and art are the foundation for her whimsical, magical creations.
-From her childhood in coastal Georgia to her current homes in Arizona and Colorado, the creatures and beauty of nature have inspired and moved her.
+From her childhood in coastal Georgia and travels around the world, the creatures and beauty of nature have inspired and moved her.

 While her animal subjects are the mainstay of her body of work, Pokey explores mythology, ethnography and traditional culture in many of her works.
-Her “Tortoise” series displays these fantastical creatures in a positive and beneficial light while “The Shaman” and her exquisite totems- for example- draw on native tradition and motifs.
+These animals are a part of the culture and myths that have come out of the cultural backgrounds.

 Pokey says “I hope that when you look at a piece of sculpture it would engage more than one of your senses.
 And personally, I hope it would bring a smile to your face.”